Title: Lady of the Sea

 The palace of Dol Amroth was quiet still when Éomer King of Rohan sneaked out early in the morning.
 In fact, it was much too early for anyone with common sense to be up and about, but he was again finding it more than just a little difficult to sleep restfully.
 It had been almost a year since the war had ended and the restoration of his kingdom was going much better than he had expected, but Éomer, the new Lord of the Mark, was not moving forwards.

 He'd have been foolish not to know that was exactly the reason Éowyn had proposed this little journey in the first place.
 His sister knew him well – in truth, he often felt she knew him better than he did himself, even when she was far away.
-She had probably known how the walls of Meduseld felt like falling over him, and how the faces of those who would not return seemed to haunt the corridors of what should have been like a well-loved home.
+She must have known how the walls of Meduseld felt like falling over him, and how the faces of those who would not return seemed to haunt the corridors of what should be like a well-loved home.

 Likely because of this, she had asked her to come and visit her and Faramir in Ithilien.
 As Éomer had rather missed his sister, he had eagerly accepted the invitation and ridden to meet them.
 Of course he should have been smart enough to see through it right away, but when Faramir had suggested that the young king might also want to see his friends who lived down in Dol Amroth, he had agreed it was a good idea.
 Imrahil and his family did have a special place in his heart, after all, and this was in no small part owed to the fact that it had been the Prince who had brought Éomer's beloved sister to the House of Healing.
 So, after spending a week with the happily wed couple, he had again jumped into saddle and sped south to enjoy the famed hospitality of Prince Imrahil.